 Once you make that decision, JRNI helps you monitor it.
 Within the JRNI platform, you can set a maximum capacity and make sure that both your scheduled visitors and your walk-in visitors don't exceed it.

-Monitor and control maximum occupancy
+Monitor and control maximum capacity

-It’s all well and good to decide what your maximum occupancy should be - but it doesn’t mean anything if you don’t keep track of it.
+It’s all well and good to decide what your maximum capacity should be - but it doesn’t mean anything if you don’t keep track of it.
 JRNI lets you easily count visitors as they enter and leave your locations - with near real-time syncing, so that greeters can manage multiple exits and entrances.

 Allow for virtual queuing